-- Using a web browser: if you or your guests don't have a fancy endpoint or a software client, you can still call into your VMR from almost any browser including Chrome and Edge – no downloads required!
+- A web browser: if you or your guests don't have a fancy endpoint or a software client, you can still call into your VMR from almost any browser including Chrome and Edge – no downloads required!
 Your administrator will need to tell you the link to use in your browser, and then from there you can enter your VMR address to join the meeting.

-- Using a telephone: if you want to join the conference over audio, then your administrator will tell you the number you can dial.
+- A telephone: if you want to join the conference over audio, then your administrator will tell you the number you can dial.

 If you aren't using Infinity Connect, you can still control some aspects of the conference from your endpoint's keypad (using what are known as DTMF controls).

 The default DTMF controls that can be used within a conference are: